 1. Create an Itinerary

 So often people want to start vacation planning by packing clothes.
-All too often the thought is to just throw into a bag, the same number of outfits as days you’re vacationing.
+All too often the thought is to just throw into a bag, the same number of outfits as the days you’re vacationing.

 Sadly this approach just won’t work when you’re packing for kids.
 As any mom can tell you, unless your child is a perfect angel, there is no way you will only need 5 outfits for 5 days.